Phone numbers

 Page medically reviewed by Dr Hassan Kapadia (BMedSc, MBChB, MRCPsych, PGDipCT, DRCOG, CCT), Consultant Perinatal Psychiatrist at the Priory Wellbeing Centre Birmingham, in April 2022.

-Having a baby is a huge adjustment and it’s normal to feel a whole host of emotions during this time.
+Having a baby is a huge adjustment and it’s normal to feel a whole range of emotions during this time.
 You might feel excited and joyful at the same time as feeling overwhelmed and exhausted.
 You might also be worrying about lots of different things such as:

 • Whether your baby is feeding enough